zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part8.md

 val mailService: UserMail with MutableInstance[MailServiceModel] = mailServiceRef.mutableInstance
 ```

-The control interface exposes the reference by through the `delegate` method.
+The control interface exposes the reference through the `delegate` method.
 This method may be used in situations, when the client wishes to customize
 its appearance, for example.